Improving Reaction Time in Sports

 Your sports vision eye doctor will work with you to enhance your visual skills and gain a competitive edge and confidence in your favorite sports.

-Contact Vision & Sensory Integration Institute to learn more about how sports vision therapy can not only improve your reaction time but your overall performance as well.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Contact Vision & Sensory Integration Institute to learn more about how sports vision therapy can not only improve your reaction time but your overall performance as well.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.